 - 5. Orthodox chanting is part of the baptism service.
 No other singing or playing of music is allowed. - 6.
 Our church broadcasts live on the internet allowing anybody to watch the baptism service.
 From time to time, circumstances beyond our control, like technical issues or internet provider issues, may mean that our live broadcast is disrupted.
 Please bear this in mind. - 7.
+If you don't want the Livestream during the baptism, please inform us in writing. - 8.
 For any help or additional information please do not hesitate to telephone the church.